 - Exploring how organisations were successful or unsuccessful in engaging young people in co-design, including the extent to which they integrated young people in the evaluation of co-design;

 - Evaluating the effectiveness of improving community spaces on reducing youth loneliness;

 - Identifying the factors that can help communities make better use of community spaces.

-Read the full report below to discover what worked well.
+Read our full report below to discover what worked well: